openhealthcare/opal/doc/docs/reference/upgrading.md

 javascript) code that directly saves to this API endpoint rather than using the OPAL JS `Episode` services should work immediately when re-pointed at the new URL.

+The version of Django Axes on which we rely by default has been upgraded to `2.0.0` with OPAL 7.x - you will need to change your settings.
+Remove any reference to axes middleware, and change the 'axes' setting in `INSTALLED_APPS` to read

+        'axes.apps.AppConfig',

 ### 5.x -> 6.x

 #### Upgrading OPAL